daviemakz/risen-js-docs/docs/results.md

 [0] Service core has processed request for service: render
 ```

-> Your GUID's will be different as they are automatically generated.
+As you can see you can track the flow of data through the Risen.JS framework. _Your GUID's will be different as they are automatically generated._

-## Lifecycle Of Request
+## Request Lifecycle

-As you can see you can track the flow of data through the Risen.JS framework.
 It's important for this to not be too confusing so let's take a high-level overview of the lifecycle of your request:

 1. You navigate to http://localhost:3000 and your browsers send a GET request to this address.
 2. The express server receives the GET request from your browser.